buggedcom/phpvideotoolkit-v2/README.md

 ```

-Now all of the example commands above will cause FFmpeg to fail, and they are jsut to illustrate a point.
+Now all of the example commands above will cause FFmpeg to fail, and they are just to illustrate a point.

 - The function addPreInputCommand() adds commands to be given before the input command (-i) is added to the command string.
 - The function addCommand() adds commands to be given after the input command (-i) is added to the command string.